Skip to main content

 Commentary: Captures a specific delivery control so contributors and agents apply this rule consistently.

-• run build/release verification steps
+• build/release verification steps

 Commentary: Captures a specific delivery control so contributors and agents apply this rule consistently.